Discover the 5 essential qualities every modern HR leader needs to thrive in a dynamic business landscape. Elevate your HR strategy with Stratus HR.

 Independent Contractor: Redefined

-It’s time to reevaluate (again) whether or not your independent contractors should be considered employees due to a tightened definition...
+Due to a tightened definition, it’s time to reevaluate whether or not your independent contractors should be considered employees.

 It’s time to reevaluate (again) whether or not your independent contractors should be considered employees.
 The DOL recently tightened the definition of an independent contractor, focusing less on how much a business controls a person’s work and emphasizing more the economic dependence on the supposed employer and whether or not the worker is truly in business for him or herself.